Pharmacy Early Assurance Program

 - Achieve minimum cumulative and science-only grade point averages of 3.20.

-- Achieve minimum composite score of 50 on the PCAT (Pharmacy College Admission Test) taken on or before the January test date.
+- Achieve minimum composite percentile score of 50 on the PCAT (Pharmacy College Admission Test) taken on or before the February test date.

 *Program will be reviewed annually to consider undergraduate admissions and/or Wegmans School of Pharmacy curricular changes.